 Millions around the world reach for their coffee in the morning, turning to the effects of caffeine to start their day on a quick note.
 Coffee contains caffeine, a popular stimulant in coffee, energy drinks, soda, and chocolate.
-Many people rely on caffeine to wake them up, so it can be frustrating when your coffee isn’t doing what it’s supposed to do.
+Many people rely on caffeine to wake them up, so it can be frustrating when your coffee is not doing what it’s supposed to do.

 If you’re in that boat, read on to see why your coffee isn’t waking you up: